-It's said body language accounts for 50% of business communication, but how much are we communicating with what we wear?
+It’s said body language accounts for 50% of business communication, but how much are we communicating with what we wear?
 As much as some might try to resist, our attire accounts for a huge part of what we communicate to others every day.
+If you’re going from working customer service jobs to an office job as a newly graduated student, you may not have built up your work-read wardrobe yet.
 Whether you’re preparing for an interview or stepping into the office for a quick meeting, attention to detail when building a work wardrobe can go a long way.
 Set the tone for every business encounter with your best foot forward.
 Here are some quick rules of thumb to make a great impression.

 Job Interview Attire – Dress the Part

 First impressions are everything.
 That is especially true when it comes to interviewing for a new role.
 To prepare for an interview, dress for the role you’re applying for, and then elevate that look.
 For cues to how formal or casual your job interview attire needs to be, take a look at the company’s website.
 How they present themselves online is a good indication of how they see themselves and want to see you.

 If you’re interviewing for a role as an executive or member of a professional office, having a good neutral suit is always a safe bet.
 Black, navy, or gray suits are all great options and guaranteed to subconsciously communicate your professional intentions.

 Make sure that your suit fits your shoulders and your sleeves hit your wrists at the appropriate place.
 An over-sized suit can look sloppy, especially with dress pants that don’t hit at the right ankle length.

 For those interviewing for a more casual role, nice-fitting clothes are still key.
 A nice, wrinkle-free shirt with a nice pair of slacks is a great combination to impress.
 Adding an extra layer with a casual cardigan or sport coat makes for a sleek look without appearing “over-dressed”.